|British Sky Tours||

 Occasionally residents of Britain and visitors from Europe, indeed North Americans living over here, prefer to drive to and from the airfield in their own cars.
 This drops the cost of your tour because we no longer need send John to pick you up.

-Please do bear in mind that if we stand down John, but you subsequently have second thoughts - it does happen - let us know as quickly as possible, so we can make sure he is available for your party.
+Please do bear in mind that if we stand down John, then you subsequently have second thoughts - it does happen - let us know as quickly as possible, so we can make sure he is available for your party.

 Have a look at the aircraft below and try our D DAY/AIR LAND virtual tour - link at top of page - also Easy Schedules, link below